black-sliver/PopTracker/BUILD.md

 # PopTracker build instructions

 We only use `make` at the moment.
-Feel free to create your own project/build setup.
+Feel free to create your own project/build setup, see [Why no XYZ?!](#why-not-xyz).

 `make native` builds a native binary\
 `make cross` cross-compiles a windows binary on *nix\